worldviewer/scaling/README.md

 - Best if used in conjunction with the Serverless framework (https://serverless.com/), which supports a simple Node-based wrapper and simplified deployment tools to accomplish a wide variety of backend tasks
 - Low complexity (any Node developer should be able to figure this stuff out, even junior Node dev's)
 - No "operations" experience required as with virtual machines -- just developers

+> "Initially, serverless meant developers did not have to care for setting up and administering the servers running their back-end applications.
+Not that there were no servers involved, but the back-end infrastructure was maintained by third party providers and the functionality needed was offered as services, covering databases, messaging, authentication, etc. This service infrastructure was usually called Backend-as-a-Service (BaaS) or Mobile Backend-as-a-service (MBaaS).

+> But Amazon took the serverless paradigm to another level when they announced AWS Lambda back in 2014, introducing a new system architecture for applications running in the cloud.
+There is no perpetual process running on a server and waiting for HTTP requests or API calls, but an event mechanism that triggers the execution of a piece of code, usually just a function, on one of AWS’ servers.

+> One does not have to consider the server when using this paradigm.
+All that matters is to write the piece of code to be executed when a certain event takes place.
+The cloud provider takes care of finding a server where the code is to run, and to scale up when necessary.
+The containers used to run these functions are decommissioned as soon as the execution ends.
+And the execution is metered in units of 100 ms, the user being charged only for the resources consumed when the code is run.
+Some have called this type of functionality Function-as-a-Service (FaaS), which is Yet-Another-as-a-Service (YAssS), one of many that have appeared since cloud computing made its debut.

+> Amazon is not the only FaaS provider.
+Others include Google Cloud Functions, Microsoft Azure Functions, IBM OpenWhisk with an open source implementation, Iron.io, and Webtask ..." (https://www.infoq.com/news/2016/06/faas-serverless-architecture)

 There is one more acronym you really need to know ...